 openDemocracy’s Tracking the Backlash team is on their trail.
 Over the last year, we’ve published multi-part investigations into Christian conservative support for the far Right in Europe (including through unregulated ‘Super PACs’), and a major series on how vulnerable pregnant women around the world are being targeted with misinformation about their health and rights.

 Our team now has editors and reporters across Europe, Africa and the Americas.
-We also have a new series called Documenting the Resistance that tells the stories of frontline activists resisting the backlash against women’s and LGBTIQ rights.
+We also have a new series called Documenting the Resistance, which tells the stories of frontline activists resisting the backlash against women’s and LGBTIQ rights.
 Read more about us, and how to contact us, below.

 Claire Provost, Head of Global Investigations

 Based in Italy, Claire joined openDemocracy in 2017 as its new gender and sexuality editor, and launched an investigative series that became our global Tracking the Backlash project.
 She is now oD’s Head of Global Investigations, leading our feminist investigative journalism and other special projects to challenge power and inspire change.
 Previously, Claire worked at the UK Centre for Investigative Journalism (CIJ) and the Guardian, following the money and tracking the role of big corporations in international development.

 Read her op-ed for Al Jazeera about some of the most pressing threats – and potential opportunities – for women’s rights during COVID-19.
 Follow her on Twitter (@ClaireProvost) and email her if you have a tip or idea for an ambitious investigation, or if your outlet would like to collaborate with us.

 Nandini Archer, Gender and Identity Editor

 Nandini is based in the UK and joined openDemocracy in 2018.
 Now she oversees oD’s Documenting the Resistance project, which tells the powerful and empowering stories of feminist movements worldwide, as well as supporting our cross-border feminist investigative journalism.
 She previously worked at the International Campaign for Women’s Right to Safe Abortion and is a member of the feminist direct action group Sisters Uncut in London.

 Read her op-ed on how the UK domestic violence crisis has been a decade in the making, with politicians ripping the safety net to pieces.
 Follow her on Twitter (@nandi_naira), and email her with ‘Pitch’ in your subject line if you have a story for our Documenting the Resistance series.